balena-io/docs/shared/general/container-ssh.md

-To help you debug and develop your fleets, we've provided a browser-based terminal and a command line tool for easy SSH access to your devices.
+To help you debug, develop, and work with your fleets, we've provided a browser-based terminal and a command line tool for easy SSH access to your devices.
 With these tools, you have console access to any of your running containers, as well as to the host OS, letting you test out small snippets of code and check system logs on your device.
 You can also access your device via a standalone SSH client.

 __Note:__ Host OS SSH access is available for devices running {{ $names.os.lower }} version 2.7.5 and above.